List of historical acts of tax resistance

 Tax resistance, the practice of refusing to pay taxes that are considered unjust, has probably existed ever since rulers began imposing taxes on their subjects.
 It has been suggested that tax resistance played a significant role in the collapse of several empires, including the Egyptian, Roman, Spanish, and Aztec.

 Many rebellions and revolutions have been prompted by resentment of taxation or had tax refusal as a component.
 Examples of historic events that originated as tax revolts include the Magna Carta, the American Revolution, and the French Revolution.

 This page is a partial list of global tax revolts and tax resistance actions that have come to the attention of Wikipedia's editors.
-This includes actions in which a person or people refused to pay a tax of some sort, either through passive resistance or by actively obstructing the collecting authorities, and actions in which people boycotted some taxed good or activity or engaged in a strike to reduce or eliminate the tax due.
+This includes actions in which a person or people refused to pay a tax of some sort, either through passive resistance or by actively obstructing the tax collector or collecting authorities, and actions in which people boycotted some taxed good or activity or engaged in a strike to reduce or eliminate the tax due.